aboudekahil/Aboude-notes/University/CSIS215/Iterator.md

 ___

 ### <span style="color: #ff5545;text-transform: capitalize;">what is an iterator?</span>
-An `Iterator` is an object that can be used to loop through collections, like ArrayList and HashSet.
+An `Iterator` is an [[Classes and Objects|object]] that can be used to loop through collections, like [[ArrayList]] and HashSet.
 It is called an "iterator" because "iterating" is the technical term for looping.

 To use an Iterator, you must import it from the `java.util` package.